-Sansevieria plants are native of subtropical areas in Europe, India, and Africa and do well in hot, dry, challenging climates and with poor soil.
+Sansevieria plants are native to subtropical areas in Europe, India, and Africa and do well in hot, dry, challenging climates and with poor soil.

 A relative of the agave plant, and in its native lands, some of the larger family members find use as a source of textile fiber.

-In hot locations (e.g., some areas of Florida, Arkansas and Arizona) Sansevieria grows as a perennial and used as a groundcover like ornamental grass.
+In hot locations (e.g., some areas of Florida, Arkansas, and Arizona) Sansevieria grows as a perennial and is used as a groundcover like an ornamental grass.

 It is recommended for USDA hardiness zones 9 through 11.